Get

 Can a Nursing Mother Cat Get Pregnant?

 A mother cat can get pregnant while nursing her newborn kittens.
 Your kitty’s first post-partum heat cycle can occur just a few weeks after she’s given birth.
-To prevent an unwanted pregnancy, ensure your female cat is away from unneutered males and talk to your vet about having her spayed.
+To prevent an unwanted pregnancy, ensure your female cat is away from unneutered males and talk to a vet about having her spayed.

 Gray mother cat feeding kittens while taking a nap